jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 |basic| |FA| Inspect the data
 --------------------------------------------------------------------------------
-As mentioned above, you need to extract all the cases of sudden death in poultry in the Sulawesi Selatan region.
+As mentioned above, you need to extract all the cases of poultry mortality in poultry in the Sulawesi Selatan region.
 How would you go about doing that?

 One answer lies in a layer's :guilabel:`Attribute Table`.
 Here you are able to see much more